Sharpening Handbook Logo

 no image file

-Projection Jig for the TTS-100
+3D-Printed Projection Jig

 Settings for projection when using the SVD-186 are also available so that this can be used for both jigs.